catalystshift/beginner-guide-PSO2/docs/index.md

 ## Bonus Keys and how to best use them!

 Firstly: Rainbows only on characters above level 85, 90 even.
 This, is, important.
 OK, carry on.
 Save your Tokyo silvers, golds and rainbows, rappy fevers and kazuchi assaults for PSO2 Day unless they are expiring.
 Use your Magatsu keys as soon as you have them(they give bonus SG which is an important ingame currency, the other things are negligible.).
-On PSO2 Day, 2nd of the month for F2P Players, 22nd for premium sub players, exchange all your expired silvers for golds and then mass rush your keys on the classes/characters that need them(or in general for class ex-cubes, which you start getting once you max out your level and then refill the exp bar, 10 per level up!) with ALL your boosters on, RDR 250, the highest EXP booster you have, the highest Triboost, any EX boosts.
+On PSO2 Day, 2nd of the month for F2P Players, 22nd for premium sub players, exchange all your expired silvers for golds and then mass rush your keys on the classes/characters that need them with ALL your boosters on, RDR 250, the highest EXP booster you have, the highest Triboost, any EX boosts.
 Ideally save EX boosts for rainbows unless you are confident the relevant keys will get run while that booster is still on.
 The idea is to maximize booster mileage, so you pop less boosters per key spam event and get more use out of each, which is important because powerful ones like Tri 150%s or EX boosts are not handed out often or easily acquired unless spending real money like nobody's business.

 ## Where can I get X important item from?